St. Lawrence species

 Up to 12 years.

-Sexual maturity from age 3, or 35 cm in length.
+Sexual maturity is at age 3 or 35 cm in length.

 Spawning takes place between May and July.
 Each female lays between 350,000 and 4 million eggs.
-These rise to the surface and hatch around 5 days later.
+These rise to the surface and hatch around five days later.

-The larvae live near the surface for 2 months.
+The larvae live near the surface for two months.
 They then migrate to the bottom when they measure 14 mm.

 The yellowtail flounder is an oval-shaped flatfish that lies on its left side.
 Its body is covered with small scales, rough on the visible side and smooth on the other side.
 Its two fins extend from its head to its tail.

 Its head and mouth are small.
-Its eyes are separated by a narrow crest.
+A narrow crest separates its eyes.
 A distinctive feature is the arched lateral line behind the head.

-The visible side is reddish-brown with black and greenish spots.
-Its color varies according to the marine environment in which it lives.
+The visible side is reddish brown with black and greenish spots.
+Its colour varies according to the marine environment in which it lives.
 Its blind side is yellowish white.
 Its tail is yellow, as suggested by its name.

 The yellowtail flounder likes sandy and muddy bottoms.
-It favors cold water, from 2 ° C to 6 ° C.
+It favours cold water between 2 and 6 °C.

 Worms